-As an example, we show such a plot in Figure \ref{fig:phase-plot} for the particular case treated also by \cite{battin1999introduction, prussing1998constant} where circular initial conditions are assumed: $r_0v_0^2=1$ and $\cos \gamma = 0$.
-For this particular case, all trajectories to the left of the line defined by $r=r_0$ correspond to negative values of $\alpha$ resulting in inner orbits, while for $r>r_0$ we have the trajectories resulting from a positive $\alpha$ and which eventually open up and become unbounded.
+As an example, such a plot is shown in Figure \ref{fig:phase-plot} for the particular case treated also by \cite{battin1999introduction, prussing1998constant} where circular initial conditions are assumed: $r_0v_0^2=1$ and $\cos \gamma_0 = 0$.
+For this particular case, all trajectories to the left of the line defined by $r=r_0$ correspond to negative values of $\alpha$ resulting in inner orbits, while the half plane $r>r_0$ corresponds the trajectories resulting from a positive $\alpha$ and which eventually open up and become unbounded.
 In this case, the three roots of the polynomial $f(r)$ admit a simple expression:

-It is then trivial to conclude that, in order for the resulting motion to be bounded, we need to have:
+It is then trivial to conclude that, in order for the resulting motion to be bounded, the following holds:

 in accordance to the classic result reported for example in \cite{battin1999introduction,prussing1998constant}.